About Tile Roofing

 Tile roofing is one of the oldest roofing materials dating back thousands of years.
-Tile roofing is still one of the best choices for today’s homes for strength, low maintenance, rot resistance and it will not be destroyed by insects and rodents.
+Tile roofing is still one of the best choices for today’s homes for strength, low maintenance requirements, rot resistance and it will not be destroyed by insects or rodents.
 Tile roofing also offers low fire insurance premiums because its material is non-combustible.

-Tile roofing finishes your home with a cozy yet elegant design which can be achieved without paint, any special coating, or sealing.
-Aside from its overall look and feel, it also boasts unsurpassed longevity because it is durable in all climates.
+Tile roofing adds a cozy yet elegant touch to a home’s design which can be achieved without paint, sealant, or any special coating.
+Aside from its overall look and feel, it is also durable in all climates.

 Clay, Concrete or Metal?

 Clay tile roofing is still made basically the same way as it was in ancient times.
-It is made from molded clay baked in high temperatures to form.
+A tried and true method, it is made from molded clay baked in high temperatures to form.
 If you have seen ancient-themed movies, you’ll notice the familiar design of the roofs is virtually the same design still used today.
 Clay tiles weigh less than concrete tiles, hold their color better and are typically easier to maintain.
 Clay tile roofing can last for 75 years to 100 years.

-Get the classic tile look to protect your home for years to come.
+Get the classic tile look and protect your home for years to come.